-A. If the Director's determination made pursuant to Sections 22.44.810, 22.44.820, or 22.44.910 is challenged by the applicant or interested person, or if the County wishes to have a Coastal Commission determination as to the appropriate determination, the Director shall notify the District Director of the South Central Coast District Office of the Coastal Commission by telephone or in writing of the dispute/question and shall request the Coastal Commission Executive Director's determination as to whether the development is exempt, categorically excluded, non-appealable, or appealable permitted use and other permitted uses for each zone as set forth in this LIP, that:

-B. Processing of such CDP shall be suspended pending a final determination by the Executive Director or Coastal Commission.
+- A. If the Director's determination made pursuant to Sections 22.44.810, 22.44.820, or 22.44.910 is challenged by the applicant or interested person, or if the County wishes to have a Coastal Commission determination as to the appropriate determination, the Director shall notify the District Director of the South Central Coast District Office of the Coastal Commission by telephone or in writing of the dispute/question and shall request the Coastal Commission Executive Director's determination as to whether the development is exempt, categorically excluded, non-appealable, or appealable - B. Processing of such CDP shall be suspended pending a final determination by the Executive Director or Coastal Commission.